Custom Search

 Health Problems

 In 2009, one dog had epileptic seizures.
-The founder is urging all owners out of Beamer lines to immediately report any signs of epilepsy.
+The founder is urging all owners of dogs from Beamer lines to immediately report any signs of epilepsy.
 No other health problems have been experienced since 2003, when two dogs experienced severe arthritis.

 Living Conditions

 The American Alsatian adapts well to many living environments.
 This breed does not require a lot of space.
 They do have thick double coats and do not like extreme heat.
-Be careful to keep the dog cool in hot environments, giving them plenty of water and shade.
+Be careful to keep these dogs cool in hot environments, giving them plenty of water and shade.

 Exercise